-Note: This is a revamp of Ross Borden’s original article, with reader suggestions added.
-It was originally published on August 22, 2011.
+Note: This is an updated version (August 2017) of Ross Borden’s original article, with reader suggestions added.
 Feel free to contribute more packing-list items in the comments!

 7. Make sure your tires are in good shape and you have a spare.

 8. Either bring a small gas can or be very sure to fill up often.

 Gas stations are scarce along the 90-mile stretch from Fernley to BRC.